edsl/articulos/platform_cooperativism.markdown

 [32] Pasquale, Frank, and Siva Vaidhyanathan.
-“Uber and the Lawlessness of ‘Sharing Economy’ Corporates.”
+"Uber and the Lawlessness of ‘Sharing Economy’ Corporates."
 The Guardian, 28 de julio de 2015.

-[33] Harris and Krueger, “A Proposal for Modernizing Labor Laws for Twenty-First-Century Work: The ‘Independent Worker’.
+[33] Harris and Krueger, "A Proposal for Modernizing Labor Laws for Twenty-First-Century Work: The ‘Independent Worker’.

 [34] En 2015, más de la mitad de los conductores de Uber no se quedan más de doce meses en la compañía.
 Para obtener más información, leer Raw Deal.
-How the “Uber Economy” and Runaway Capitalism Are Screwing American Workers de Steven Hill.
+How the "Uber Economy" and Runaway Capitalism Are Screwing American Workers de Steven Hill.

-[35] Mike Isaac y Natasha Singer, “California Says Uber Driver Is Employee, Not a Contractor,” The New York Times, 17 de junio de 2015.
+[35] Mike Isaac y Natasha Singer, "California Says Uber Driver Is Employee, Not a Contractor," The New York Times, 17 de junio de 2015.

-[36] “Judge Not At All Impressed By Class Action Lawsuit Claiming Yelp Reviewers Are Really Employees,” Accedido el 24 de noviembre de 2015, www.techdirt.com
+[36] "Judge Not At All Impressed By Class Action Lawsuit Claiming Yelp Reviewers Are Really Employees," Accedido el 24 de noviembre de 2015, www.techdirt.com

-[37] “Coalition of Start-Ups and Labor Call for Rethinking of Worker Policies,” The New York Times Blog, 9 de noviembre de 2015.
+[37] "Coalition of Start-Ups and Labor Call for Rethinking of Worker Policies," The New York Times Blog, 9 de noviembre de 2015.

-[38] “Taxi Regulations, E-Hail App Targeted By Montgomery County Council,” WAMU 88.5, 8 de junio de, 2015, wamu.org
+[38] "Taxi Regulations, E-Hail App Targeted By Montgomery County Council," WAMU 88.5, 8 de junio de, 2015, wamu.org

 [39] flex.amazon.com